Getting Started/Concepts

 cp-projects

 Projects are the top-level containers for organising your work.
-Think of them as folders that group related storyboards together.
+Think of them as folders that group related storyboards and scripts together.

-Every storyboard lives inside a project.
+Every storyboard and every script lives inside a project.
 You might create a project for each client, campaign, or production.
 This keeps your work organised and makes it easy to find what you need.

 Sub-projects